CrysViz/crysviz/classStructure/panels/about.md

 - Customizable color schemes can be choosen for any individual atoms
 - Spin Viewer
 - Compare two crystal structures by overlay and lattice differenc radar plot
+- Possibility to activate a calcualtions backend.
+This allows: (1) Symmetry Analyis and (2) structural relaxation with MACE (trajectory is added and can be played)

 ## Currently broken due to developments
 - Structure and lattice comparsion